Z Nation Season 5 Review: Thoughts & Opinions

 George, Katy O’Brian, is short for Georgia who is the bearer of hope and happiness even when both are extremely difficult to hang onto.
-Her character takes a prominent role of delivering the messages that need to be shared and heard even as the community she is attempting to build crumbles around her.
+Her character takes a prominent role in delivering the messages that need to be shared and heard even as the community she is attempting to build crumbles around her.

-George is such a contrast to most every other character on the show.
+George is such a contrast to almost every other character on the show.
 Her positivity stands out like Freddie Mercury of Queen did onstage.
 You are aware of her presence even before she speaks.
 All of this makes her a huge immediate fan favorite for many ZWhackers.

 Estes Is Da Bomb

 Estes, Jack Plotnick, is the “bestes” good guy/bad guy.
 I didn’t know what to think about Estes during most of the season.